AximoxAI/agentic-security/mcp/postgres_readme.md

 The demonstration begins with establishing a connection between our AI agent and PostgreSQL through MCP, showcasing how this protocol enables seamless database interactions while maintaining security and performance standards.
 We'll then present the agent with increasingly sophisticated analytical tasks, including multi-table joins, aggregate functions, time-series analysis, and nested subqueries that would challenge even experienced SQL developers.
 We will also try out few operational Queries.

-What makes this presentation unique is our focus on natural language querying capabilities.
+What makes this presentation unique is our focus on observability and evaluation.
 Attendees will see how AI agents can interpret business questions like "What are the top-performing product categories by revenue growth in the last quarter, broken down by geographic region?" and translate them into complex SQL operations.
 We'll demonstrate multiple query variations to test the agent's consistency and accuracy across different phrasings of similar requests.

 However, impressive demonstrations alone don't solve production challenges.
 The critical question becomes: how do we know when our AI agent gets it right, and more importantly, how do we catch it when it gets it wrong?
 This is where we leverage Arize Phoenix.